lalawue/mooncake/docs/cmdline.md

 here shows two project config, or two source directory.

 - 'name' entry no meanings for MoonCake
-- 'proj_export' for export variable declared forward
+- 'proj_export' for export variable declared forward as global variable
 - 'proj_dir' is the input directory
 - 'proj_out' is the output directory
+- 'fn_filter' will filter in path, return false if you do not want to copy or output Lua source
+- 'fn_after' will be called after Lua code generated and before write to out path

 in project mode, MoonCake will travel proj_dir recursively, translate all .mooc file to .lua into 'proj_out' directory, the travel order will not as it running, a required calling order, maybe it will meet many global variable before declared, and it will cause error.

 you should declare these global names in 'proj_export' file before.